apache/directory-studio/README.md

 ### Do it manually

-1. Build the 'Eclipse Target Platform' and generate MANIFEST.MF files first
+Build the 'Eclipse Target Platform' and generate MANIFEST.MF files first

     mvn -f pom-first.xml clean install

-2. Build the main eclipse artifacts using Tycho
+Build the main eclipse artifacts using Tycho

     mvn clean install

-### Use the script  (which does run the two previous commands)
+### Use the script  (which runs the two previous commands)

 On Linux / Mac OS X :